-The comprehensive specification extends to the electric kit which includes rapid DC charge capability (CCS) which is often an expensive option.
-The battery itself is a 18.7 kWh lithium-ion pack which feeds an 81 bhp motor producing a very healthy 155 lb.ft of instantaneous torque.
+The comprehensive specification extends to the electric kit which includes rapid DC charge capability (CCS) which is unusual for a City Car, but the power is limited to 40 kW.
+The big news is that the battery has grown from 18.7 kWh to 32.3 kWh (useable) which has had a dramatic effect on the range.
+Whereas before the e-Up! struggled to crack 100 miles it can now cover 162 miles on the WLTP test.
+What hasn’t changed is the 82 bhp motor which produces a very healthy 156 lb.ft of instantaneous torque.
 This results in good performance particularly in the urban environment.

 One of the best features is the ability to choose the level of regenerative braking using what would have been a gear lever.
 D provides no regen allowing coasting, D1 provides a little whilst 2, 3 and B provide increasing levels which are sufficient to activate the brake lights.
 This is great as whilst lots of regen extends the range, it can make it difficult to make smooth progress, so giving the driver the option is a welcome addition.

-The e-up! is a cleverly designed and thoroughly engineered city car which retains all of the practicality of the standard model.
-Thanks to the decision to include the batteries it is expensive, but this does simplify electric ownership, and the high specification including CCS rapid charge capability softens the blow a little.
+The e-up! is a cleverly designed and thoroughly engineered City Car which retains all of the practicality of the standard model.
+The new larger battery pack makes it much easier to live and it is slightly cheaper than the previous model too.
+It remains an expensive City Car but the high specification including CCS rapid charge capability softens the blow a little.

 Estimated real world range: 120 – 150 miles

 Official range: 162 miles